RamalhoVr/LoginPHP/README.md

 3. Next, the PHP code retrieves the username and password submitted through the form using the $_POST variable.
 4. The `puxardados` function is called, passing the username, password, and database connection as arguments.
 5. The function performs a database query to check if the username exists.
 6. If the query returns any rows, it displays the message "Logged in successfully."
-Otherwise, it displays the message "Error occurred, my friend."
+Otherwise, it displays the message "Something went wrong, check your data and try again."
 7. Finally, the database connection is closed.

 # Database Connection Settings